Using step datatable

 As the free text parameter, there is another special parameter that can be used in Hiptest: the step datatable.

-This kind of parameter can be added from a scenario by clicking the “grid” icon, next to the speech icon used to create a free text step.
+This kind of parameter can be added from a scenario by clicking on the menu and selecting “Add table parameter” to create a free text step.

 Let’s consider the following scenario:

 We need to provide Hiptest the list of existing users in the system.
 This could be done by using the scenario datatable but it would generate multiple tests and use only one row by test.

 We can use a step datatable to fix that problem:

 As with the Gherkin syntax, Hiptest expects a table formatted with “|” characters.